microsoft/pxt-calliope/docs/courses/csintro/iteration/activity.md

 _When someone shakes the micro:bit, while button A is not pressed, play the two tone alarm twice.
 Keep playing the alarm tones until the user presses the A button._

 To use sound with your micro:bit, you will need to connect it to some speakers or headphones.
-See how to do this here:  https://pxt.microbit.org/projects/hack-your-headphones
+See how to do this here: [Hack you headphones](/projects/hack-your-headphones).